ESXi USB Passthrough Guide: How to Connect USB Device to VMware VMs

 These methods allow you to use the device for an ESXi datastore while still passing through other USB devices to VMs.

-It offers features like scheduled incremental backup to automatically create data backup of smaller size; changed block tracking can greatly increase the speed of incremental backup; data verification can make sure the recovered VM can boot successfully; data retention strategies can easily control the data size of the backup chain.
+It offers features like scheduled incremental backup to automatically create data backup of smaller size, changed block tracking can greatly increase the speed of incremental backup, data verification can make sure the recovered VM can boot successfully, data retention strategies can easily control the data size of the backup chain.

 The web console is simple and easy to use.
 Here’s how you can backup your ESXi VMs with Vinchin: